Research in the Frishkoff Lab

 Why aren’t all species everywhere?
 While most species’ ranges correlate with climate boundaries it’s rarely clear what about the climate is limiting a species, and whether its effects are direct, or indirect, modulated through climate’s effects on food resources or competitors.
 We are why lizard ranges end along a steep precipitation gradient across the state of Texas, trying to understand why lizards associated with the wet eastern part of the state don’t occur in the dry west, and vice versa.

 The drivers of commonness and rarity

-Is ecological specialization necessary to be successful and avoid being out competed in communities?
+Is ecological specialization necessary to be successful and avoid being outcompeted in communities?
 Or can a jack-of-all-trades actually master it all?
-Do generalists evolve primarily in species poor regions, and get replaced by specialists as adaptive radiations age and diversify?
+Do generalists evolve primarily in species-poor regions, and get replaced by specialists as adaptive radiations age and diversify?
 What does it even mean to be a generalist, given that the same species can have a broad niche along some niche axes, and a narrow niche on others?
-Using the replicated adaptive radiation of Anolis lizards on the Greater Antilles the Frishkoff lab, along with collaborators Luke Mahler, at University of Toronto, and Martha Muñoz at Yale University, are investigating how niche width evolution along temperature, dietary, and structural habitat axes promote commonness and rarity.
-We are currently seeking a post-doc to help lead this project.
+Using the replicated adaptive radiation of Anolis lizards on the Greater Antilles the Frishkoff lab, along with collaborators Luke Mahler, at the University of Toronto, and Martha Muñoz at Yale University, are investigating how niche width evolution along temperature, dietary, and structural habitat axes promote commonness and rarity.

 Where we work

 Texas, United States

 Coto Brus, Costa Rica